-Most businesses using digital marketing advertise products or services on social media.
-As Facebook remains one of the most efficient platforms for advertising and selling products, it’s very important to learn how to make money on Facebook ads.
+Most businesses promoting themselves online choose to advertise products or services on social media.
+As Facebook remains one of the most efficient platforms for advertising and selling products, it’s very important to learn how to make money from Facebook ads.

 Here you will find a detailed, step-by-step guide on advertising and remarketing methods used by the AliDropship team to promote our best-performing dropshipping store and earn money by advertising on Facebook.

 How to make money with Facebook ads: the advertising strategy

 Promoting an online business on Facebook starts with setting up Facebook Pixel which tracks users’ activity.
 Read this article to learn how to install Facebook Pixel.

 Step 1: Preparing a product and a product page

 First, the team chooses a product for advertising.
 No matter how many goods you have on the site, you can’t promote all of them at once.
 It’ll be too expensive.
 When picking a product to advertise, the team behind the store uses the following criteria:

-- The product must be popular.
-Even if you haven’t sold a single item, there are more or less reliable ways to tell whether it’s popular on the market.
+Even if you have little to no ecommerce experience, there are more or less reliable ways to tell whether an item is popular on the market.
 We’ve discussed a great method of finding dropshipping goods earlier, but the idea is to check how many likes, comments and shares similar products get on social media or how many sales they make on AliExpress or Amazon.

 Don’t forget that running Facebook ads and advertising on other platforms costs money.
 According to our own experience, the average cost of conversion on Facebook varies from $15 to $30.
 Since you’ll have to include this figure into the price, the product will get more expensive.
 So, make sure the final price won’t scare away potential customers.